Light Nuclei Production in Au+Au Collisions at $\sqrt{s_{\mathrm{NN}}}$ = 5-200 GeV from JAM model: RESULTS

 \subsection{Light Nuclei Yield Ratios}

-Using the integrated yields, one can obtain the particle ratio of light nuclei (deuteron, triton) to proton ($d/p$, $t/p$, $t/d$) as a function of collision energy.
-As shown in Fig.~\ref{fig:PARTICLE RATIO}, the lines calculated by JAM model are compared to the preliminary results from central Au+Au collisions at RHIC BES energies ( {\sNN}= 7.7 to 200 GeV) measured by the STAR experiment~\cite{Adam:2019wnb, Zhang:2019wun}.
-For $t/d$ ratio, we find the results from JAM model are in agreement with the data measured by STAR.
-However, the energy dependence of $d/p$ and $t/p$ ratios measured by STAR cannot be described and are slightly larger than the results from JAM model.
-In addition, the ratio decreases with increasing of collision energy, which can be explained by the lower baryon density at higher energy.
+Using the integrated yields, one can obtain the particle ratios ($d/p$, $t/p$, $t/d$) as a function of collision energy.
+As shown in Fig.~\ref{fig:PARTICLE RATIO}, the lines calculated by JAM model are compared to the preliminary results from central Au+Au collisions at RHIC BES energies ( {\sNN} = 7.7 to 200 GeV) measured by the STAR experiment~\cite{Adam:2019wnb, Zhang:2019wun, Zhang:2020ewj}.
+Generally, the energy dependence trends of particle ratios, $d/p$, $t/p$, $t/d$, can be qualitatively described by the results from JAM model.
+It was observed that the energy dependence of $d/p$ and $t/p$ ratios from JAM model are slightly larger than the experimental data measured by STAR.
+For $t/d$ ratio, the result from JAM model is in good agreement with the STAR data.
+In addition, those ratios decrease with increasing of collision energy, which can be explained by the lower baryon density at higher energy.
+We want to emphasize that since the production mechanism of light nuclei at different energies are still not well understood yet, we are not expecting the particle ratio $d/p$, $t/p$ and $t/d$ over broad energy range can be simultaneously well described by the model with the simple coalescence method.